Sustainability in aviation: Is green hydrogen the future?

 Sustainability in aviation is a pressing issue for the sector and green hydrogen may be about to revolutionise the energy industry.
 The fuel is carbon-free and can be made from water, using only renewably produced electricity to split hydrogen molecules from oxygen molecules.
 It can also be created by reacting natural gas or renewable liquid fuels with high-temperature steam or converting fermented biomass.

 With the aviation industry contributing up to 3% of global CO2 emissions, the sector must become more sustainable in order to combat climate change and work towards reaching net-zero in 2050.
-The Paris Agreement and the European Green Deal has put aviation and sustainability on the agenda as the sector now must find an alternative to kerosene-powered aircraft and green hydrogen may just be the answer.
+The UK ETS scheme, which has now replaced the EU ETS scheme for the UK, reaffirms the importance of this for aviation.
+The scheme aims to encourage emission reductions to help the UK meet its net-zero target.
+The Paris Agreement and the European Green Deal has also put aviation and sustainability on the agenda as the sector now must find an alternative to kerosene-powered aircraft and green hydrogen may just be the answer.

 September 2020 saw the successful flight of hydrogen-powered commercial aircraft over the skies of Bedfordshire, in a world first.
 ZeroAvia, the company behind the maiden flight, now hopes commercial aviation can be emission free by 2023.